gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 Where Hitec really shines is the high end market.
 If your budget is over $100, you can get into some very powerful Hitec :term:`servos <Servo>`.
 Most have titanium :term:`gears <Gear>` and are programmable, so you can dial in the performance and range to exactly what you need.

+Axon robotics, a relatively new company, offers programmable, titanium-geared servos in the $75+ range.
+Being designed with FTC applications in mind, they offer some unique features such as absolute encoder output for their MINI+ and MAX+ servos.

 The last big player in the :term:`servo <Servo>` market in FTC is Savox, which produces great mid-high range :term:`servos <Servo>` (think $60-$100+).
 They are made with titanium :term:`gears <Gear>` (close to bulletproof) and are **fast**.
 Savox :term:`servos <Servo>` are mostly brushless and coreless, so they do tend to scream a little under load, but they’re definitely worth it if your budget allows for it.

 Best Value